sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/use_feature_flags.md

 In the frontend, evaluated feature flags for the current user are available on the SourcegraphWebAppState.
 These can be prop-drilled into the components that need access to them.

-Whenever a flag is used from a flags set, it should be provided a default so that the code can be deployed before creating the feature flag, the feature flag can safely be deleted before removing the referencing code, and so enterprise deployments work as expected.
+Ensure that a default value is set for feature flags so that (i) code can be deployed before creating the feature flag, (ii) deleting the feature flag is safe before removing referenced code, (iii) enterprise deployments continue to work as expected.

 For example: